 Salmon Salad: All you have to do is chop some kind of lettuce along with some corn kernels, some cherry tomatoes and leftover salmon with heaps of mango salsa for a quick salad lunch.

-You can also use leftover salmon in tacos, burrito bowls, salmon bowls… be creative!!
+Some days I use leftover salmon in tacos, burrito bowls, salmon bowls… be creative!!

 Leftover salsa can be enjoyed with other meals like chili lime shrimp tacos.
 Or even with some other grilled or baked meats.
 It’s a great cool side to something a bit spicy, like our Cajun shrimp and grits, jollof rice or kedjenou chicken.